OutdatedGuy/internet_connection_checker_plus/README.md

 | `https://api.thecatapi.com/v1/images/search`        | CORS enabled, no-cache                                  |
 | `https://api.coindesk.com/v1/bpi/currentprice.json` | CORS enabled, no-cache                                  |

+## Credits

+This package is a cloned and modified version of the [internet_connection_checker] package which is a cloned and modified version of the [data_connection_checker] package which is no longer maintained.

+The aim of this package is to support the `web` platform which is currently not supported by the [internet_connection_checker] package.

 <!-- Badges URLs -->

 [package_svg]: https://img.shields.io/pub/v/internet_connection_checker_plus.svg?color=blueviolet